qdraw/starsky/documentation/docs/getting-started/first-steps.md

 Welcome to the first steps of your journey with Starsky!

+> Note: This guide assumes that you have already download and installed the Application: How to setup the desktop application using [Windows](../getting-started/desktop/desktop-windows.md) and [Mac OS](../getting-started/desktop/desktop-macos.md) you can find in the [Windows Guide](../getting-started/desktop/desktop-windows.md) and [Mac OS Guide](../getting-started/desktop/desktop-macos.md)

 ## Setting Storage Folder

 -   Once you have installed Starsky, you can start it by opening the Starsky application.
 -   Go to Preferences and change the Storage Folder's path to the location where you want to store your pictures.
 -   Press Command + Shift + K on Mac OS and Ctrl + Shift + K on Windows to go to Preferences.
 -   This looks like this:

 ![Storage Folder Assets](../assets/getting-started-first-steps-storage-folder.jpg)